Peach Girl: Characters

-A popular and carefree classmate of Momo's.
-Sae goes after him after Momo lies that she likes him to protect her and Toji's relationship, but he is the only boy to see straight through Sae for what she really is.
+Kairi is Momo's popular and carefree classmate.
 He has the reputation of being a playboy, something he is not exactly proud of.
-He thought that Momo was the one who once gave him CPR when he had nearly drowned at the beach when they were younger; only to later find out he had been saved by the local male lifeguard.
-His interest in her is renewed when Sae spreads rumors about them being a couple; he adds to this by claiming he has kissed Momo.
-When Momo is upset by his rumor, he tries to make the rumor true by kissing her unexpectedly in the beginning of the series.

-After the two start dating, his insecurities about relationships are revealed to stem from his unrequited love for Misao, the school nurse and Kairi's former tutor.
-However, after he confesses and is shot down by her, he actually feels relieved and confident to pursue his relationship with Momo.
-He begins fighting over her with Toji and in the end they get back together.
+Kairi thought that Momo was the one who once gave him CPR when he almost drowned at the beach when they were younger, only to later find out he had been saved by the local male lifeguard.
+Once the two started dating, his insecurities about relationships are revealed to stem from his unrequited love for Misao, the school nurse and Kairi's former tutor.
+However, after Kairi confesses and is shot down by her, he actually feels relieved and confident to pursue his relationship with Momo.

-The English-language manga uses the non standard romanization "Kiley Okayasu".
-Other groups, such as FUNimation, Kodansha Japan, and non-English language publishers, use "Kairi".
+The English-language manga translation uses the non-standard romanization "Kiley Okayasu" Other sites, such as Funimation, Kodansha Japan, and non-English-language publishers, use "Kairi".
 The English version of Peach Girl NEXT uses Kairi.